Table of Contents

 WhatsApp: Encrypted but Owned by Meta

 Encryption: Uses the Signal Protocol for end-to-end encryption.
-Message content is protected.
+Message content is protected in transit and at rest.

 Data collection: This is where it gets complicated.
-While message content is encrypted, WhatsApp collects extensive metadata — who you talk to, when, how often, your location, device information, and contact list.
-This metadata is shared with Meta (Facebook).
+While message content is encrypted, WhatsApp collects extensive metadata — who you talk to, when, how often, your location, device information, contact list, usage patterns, and transaction data.
+This metadata is shared with Meta (Facebook) and used for advertising across Meta's platforms.

 Pros: